ecwws/lisabot/README.md

 Do be careful using the substitution, as it may have security concern.
 I would recommend running Prescilla in a jailed environment (i.e. docker) to prevent excape.

+### Persistent Storage Client (Concept)

+This would be used for facilitating any need for persistence storage in Priscilla.
+The idea is to allow a new type of Priscilla client, Persistent Storage Client, to register with Priscilla server and enable new type of command query to be routed to it for storing and retrieving data from underlying storage facilities.

 ## Configuration